alanpropp/cj-final-project/README.md

 * Country
 * Energy resource type (oil, natural gas, etc.)
 * Sorting options - alphabetical, smallest-largest or vice versa, above a certain level of consumption, etc.
+* Compared to other countries - pick two countries and compare them

 #Views and Routes